The Enlistment Process of the U.S. Air Force

-Some Air Force jobs don't require a clearance level, but, due to the nature of the job, still require a favorable background check.
+Some Air Force jobs don't require a clearance level, but due to the nature of the job, they still require a favorable background check.
 These jobs require what the Air Force calls a "Sensitive Job Code" (SJC) of "F."

 Of course, nobody can tell for sure whether or not a security clearance will be approved, and the process can take several months.
 It is where the Security Interviewer comes in.
-He/she will ask you a whole bunch of questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance/SJC approval.
+They will ask you numerous questions about your past (drug use, alcohol use, mental health treatment, finances, criminal history, etc.), and is pretty good at making a prediction as to whether or not you're a good candidate for security clearance/SJC approval.
 It, in turn, will affect which Air Force enlisted jobs you are eligible for.

 Selecting Your Job

 The Air Force has two enlistment options: Guaranteed Job and Guaranteed Aptitude area.
 There are only enough guaranteed job slots made available to the Air Force Recruiting Service to accommodate about 40 percent of the recruits who enlist each year.
 Most enlist in a guaranteed aptitude area.

 The Air Force has four aptitude areas: General, Electronics, Mechanical, and Administrative.
 Various combinations of ASVAB scores make up line scores for each of these areas.
-Under the Guaranteed Aptitude Enlistment Option, one is guaranteed that they will be assigned to a job which falls into that aptitude area but won't find out what their actual job is, until the last week of basic training.
+Under the Guaranteed Aptitude Enlistment Option, one is guaranteed that they will be assigned to a job that falls into that aptitude area but won't find out what their actual job is, until the last week of basic training.